 Compositional reasoning---combining sub-results from independent domains into a coherent conclusion---is a hallmark of systematic generalization.
 Symbolic solvers such as Z3~\cite{z3} achieve formal correctness but require hand-crafted rules and cannot gracefully handle incomplete information.
 Neuro-symbolic systems (DeepProbLog~\cite{deepproblog}, NeurASP~\cite{neurasp}, Scallop~\cite{scallop}) bridge symbolic and neural paradigms, but in every case the actual three-valued or probabilistic inference is delegated to an external symbolic component---a probabilistic logic solver, an Answer Set Programming layer, or a Datalog engine.
 The neural component provides perception or differentiable scoring; the symbolic component provides the inference.

-We ask two questions: \emph{can a pure neural network learn complete Kleene three-valued logic---including the non-trivial absorption rules where a definite value overrides an Unknown---without any external symbolic inference engine?} And if so, \emph{what architectural prior enables the resulting compositional computation to generalize to chains 100$\times$ longer than training?} These questions sit at the intersection of compositional learning and interpretability: whether modular inductive biases enable reliable compositional generalization, and whether the resulting internal representations are mechanistically transparent.
+We ask two questions: \emph{can a pure neural network learn complete Kleene three-valued logic---including the non-trivial absorption rules where a definite value overrides an Unknown---without any external symbolic inference engine?} And if so, \emph{which architectural inductive biases make the resulting compositional computation reliable when evaluated on chains 100$\times$ longer than training?} These questions sit at the intersection of compositional learning and interpretability: whether modular inductive biases enable reliable compositional generalization, and whether the resulting internal representations are mechanistically transparent.

 Three-valued logic with formal Unknown handling arises naturally in database query optimization (SQL NULL semantics), medical diagnosis with missing test results, and legal reasoning with undetermined facts.
 In all these settings, correctly propagating ``I don't know'' through a reasoning chain---and knowing when a definite value overrides that uncertainty---is essential for safe decision-making.